Shourya1112/portfolio/README.md

 4. Launch the development server: `npm start`
 5. Access the website at `http://localhost:3000`

-## Contributions

-If you identify any issues or have suggestions for enhancements, please consider contributing by submitting a pull request or raising an issue in the [repository](https://github.com/your-username/your-portfolio-repo).

 ## Contact

 For any communication or queries, feel free to use the contact form on the website or reach out via email at [shourya.desk@email.com](mailto:shourya.desk@email.com).